 The General Data Protection Regulation (GDPR) is the new data protection regulation from the EU, released in May 2016 with an implementation date of May 25, 2018.
-The GDPR takes data protection to an entirely new level.
+The GDPR takes data protection to an entirely new level,

-It is difficult to overstate the importance of the GDPR.
 First, it is very wide-ranging, and;

 Will impact almost every organization that is based in the EU, as well as every organization that does business in the EU, even if based abroad.